rsarfati/academic-kickstart/content/talk/juliacon2019/index.md

   postcode: '21201'
   country: United States

-summary: "Discussion of heterogeneous agent modeling in Julia."
+#summary: ""#Discussion of heterogeneous agent modeling in Julia."
-abstract: "This talk provides an overview of the Federal Reserve Bank of New York's heterogeneous agent dynamic stochastic general equilibrium (DSGE) model development process in open-source computing language, Julia."
+abstract: "This talk provides an overview of the Federal Reserve Bank of New York's heterogeneous agent dynamic stochastic general equilibrium (DSGE) model development process in the open-source computing language, Julia."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.